-- Herpes zoster (shingles) is a viral infection caused by the reactivation of the chickenpox (varicella) virus (which becomes dormant following chickenpox infection).
+- Herpes zoster (shingles) is a viral infection caused by the reactivation of the varicella (chickenpox) virus (which had become dormant following a previous chickenpox infection).
 Shingles is not transmitted person to person, although contact with shingles blisters can cause chickenpox in someone who has never had chickenpox.

-- Risk of shingles exists for anyone who has had chickenpox at any time in the past, but occurrence is highest among older adults and persons with a weakened immune system.
+- Risk of shingles exists for anyone who has had chickenpox in the past but is highest among older adults and persons with a weakened immune system.
 Travel poses no additional risk.

 - Symptoms include a localized, extremely painful rash on one side of the body that progresses to blisters then to dry, crusted lesions.
 Other symptoms include headache, sensitivity to light, and malaise.